mdx-workshop/mdx-submissions21/paper.md

 # KUIELAB-MDX-Net

-## Overall Architecture
+KUIELAB-MDX-Net consists of five networks, all trained separately.

 ## TFC-TDF-U-Net v2
 For the MDX Challenge we modified TFC-TDF-U-Net with two objectives, fast inference and high SDR.

-The following changes were made:
+The following changes were made to the network architecture:
 - For "U" connections, we used multiplication instead of concatenation.
 - Other than U connections, all skip connections were removed.
 - In TFC-TDF-U-Net v1, the number of intermediate channels are not changed after down/upsamples.
 For v2, they are increased when downsampling and decreased when upsampling.
--

 In short, reverting back to the original U-Net architecture was better in terms of SDR per inference time.
-However, the amount of SDR improvement is subtle compared to the improvements made with data preprocessing, which is described in Section.
+However, the amount of SDR improvement is subtle compared to the improvements made with data preprocessing and augmentations, which is described in Section.

 ## Mixer

-## Blending with Demucs

 # Experimental Results
+In this section we describe our data preprocessing and augmentation techniques, network hyperparameters, training procedure, and evaluation results on the MUSDB benchmark.
+For training, we used the MUSDB-HQ dataset with default 86/14 train and validation splits.

-## Data
+## Data Preprocessing and Augmentation

 ## Model Configurations

+## Training Procedure

 ## Performance on the MUSDB Benchmark
 We compare our models with current state-of-the-art models on the MUSDB benchmark using the SiSEC2018 version of the SDR metric (BSS Eval v4 framewise multi-channel SDR).
 We report the median SDR over all 50 songs in the MUSDB test set.
 Only models for Leaderboard A were evaluated, since our submissions for Leaderboard B uses the MUSDB test set as part of the training set.

 Table1 shows MUSDB benchmark performance of KUIELAB-MDX-Net.
 We compared it to recent state-of-the-art models: TFC-TDF-U-Net, X-UMX, Demucs, D3Net, ResUNetDecouple.
-Since KUIELAB-MDX-Net is an ensemble, we also included our base architecture (TFC-TDF-U-Net v2) for a better comparison.
+We also included our 2nd place submission for the MDX Challenge, which is a Blend of KUIELAB-MDX-Net and Demucs.
 Even though our models were downsized for the MDX Challenge, we can see that it gives superior performance over the state-of-the-art models and achieves best SDR for every instrument except "vocals".

 |                 | vocals | drums | bass | other |
 |-----------------|--------|-------|------|-------|